 Days taken to first sprouting of cuttings

 Data presented in table 1 shows that the days taken to first sprouting of cuttings ranged from 11.68 days to 15.48 days.
 The earliest sprouting of cutting was recorded in Azospirillum (11.68 days) T3 followed by IBA 3000 ppm (12.35 days) T7 and PSB (12.83 days) T1.
-Whereas, late sprouting of cuttings (15.48 days) were recorded under control (T₀).
-Treatment of cuttings with Azospirillum (T3) was noted to be significantly superior which was found statistically at par with IBA 3000 ppm (T7).
+Whereas, late sprouting of cuttings (15.48 days) was recorded under control (T₀).
+Treatment of cuttings with Azospirillum (T3) was noted to be significantly superior, which was found statistically at par with IBA 3000 ppm (T7).

 Better and early sprouting may be on account of an accumulation of endogenous growth promoting substances in the tissue of the materials (Tasheen et al., 2005).
 The increased concentration of plant growth regulators in the cutting under the Azospirillum may be the cause of the early sprouting.
-Therefore the physiological process involved in rooting and sprouting of cuttings were completed earlier as a result of the higher level of auxin.
-However, auxin being root promoting growth regulators, had no direct impact on sprouting percentage of buds (Luqman et al., 2004) as bud sprouting is mainly attributed to the carbohydrate stored in the cuttings (Wahab, 1999).
+Therefore, the physiological process involved in rooting and sprouting of cuttings was completed earlier as a result of the higher level of auxin.
+However, auxin being a root promoting growth regulator, had no direct impact on sprouting percentage of buds (Luqman et al., 2004) as bud sprouting is mainly attributed to the carbohydrate stored in the cuttings (Wahab, 1999).
 In fact, a cutting’s physical condition and food reserves determine when it will sprout since, as the temperature rises, the cuttings use the food reserves and begin to sprout before callus formation.

 Sprouting %

 The data presented in table 1 showed that the sprouting percentage of cuttings ranged from 53.33% to 83.33%.
 The maximum sprouting percentage of cutting was observed under Azospirillum (83.33%) T3 followed by IBA 3000 ppm (82.34%) T7 and PSB (80.11%) T1.
 Whereas, minimum percentage (53.33%) of sprouting was recorded under control T₀.
-The treatment with Azospirillum (T3) was found significantly superior which was found statistically at par with IBA 3000 ppm.
+The treatment with Azospirillum (T3) was found significantly superior, which was found statistically at par with IBA 3000 ppm.

 This result could be attributed to a higher auxin level, which caused physiological processes in cuttings to root and sprout earlier than expected.
-It also reported that biofertilizer increased the level of plant growth regulators and vitamins in the plants and encourage plant development.
+It also reported that biofertilizer increased the level of plant growth regulators and vitamins in the plants and encouraged plant development.
 This may be explained by superior root system development and appropriate root and shoot characteristics, which allow rooted cuttings to grow more effectively under field conditions after planting and are therefore responsible for the best survivability.

 The presence of leaves on cuttings is also significant in the start of roots in many plant species.
 Because of their ability to create endogenous auxin as well as carbohydrates via photosynthesis, leaves have a significant influence on cutting roots.